-Students in the Department of Education major in either Early Childhood (PreK-3) or Middle Childhood (4-9) Education.
+Students in the Department of Education major in either Early Childhood (PreK-grade 3) or Middle Childhood (grades 4-9) Education.
 Early Childhood Education majors may also complete additional course work for the Early Childhood Generalist endorsement to add grades 4-5 to the Ohio teaching license.
-Middle Childhood Education majors may complete additional course work for the Middle Childhood Generalist endorsement to add grades 4-6 non-concentration areas to the Ohio teaching license.
+Middle Childhood Education majors may complete course work in additional concentration areas for the Middle Childhood Generalist endorsement in order to teach grades 4-6 in those areas.

-Students interested in teaching in other areas major in the area of teaching interest and, in the Department of Education, complete the additional course work required for Adolescent/Young Adult (AYA 7-12) or Multi-Age (MA PreK-12) teacher licensure.
-For example, a student wanting to teach high school biology would major in biology and complete the additional course work required for licensure in the Department of Education.
+Students interested in teaching in other areas major in the area of teaching interest and, in the Department of Education, complete the course work required for Adolescent/Young Adult (AYA grades 7-12) or Multi-Age (MA PreK-grade 12) teacher licensure.
+For example, a student that wants to teach high school biology would major in biology and also complete the course work required for licensure in the Department of Education.